AidanBakerNHS/SteamAppDataVisulisation/README.md

 ## Data Cleaning & Preprocessing

+[Discuss is the data set appropriate?
+How clean is it?]

 ## Exploratory Data Analysis (EDA) & Visulisations

 ### Bubble Visulisation of Estimated Owners per Year per Genre